Holocaust survivors offered DNA tests to help find family

 As an adult, he struggled to learn of his origins and his family.
 He had some scant information about his birth mother, who died in a concentration camp.
 But about his father?
 Nothing.
 Just a blank space on a birth certificate.

-That changed earlier this year when genealogists were able to use a DNA sample to help find a name — and some relatives he never knew he had.
+That changed earlier this year when genealogists used a DNA sample to help find a name — and some relatives he never knew he had.

 Having that answer to a lifelong question has been “amazing," said Young, now 80 and living in London.
 It “opened the door that I thought would never get opened."

-Note: This story has been corrected to reflect that the initial allocation for the pilot program is $40,000, not $15,000.